-You will find people from many walks of life who become lifelong friends.
-You will find people who teach you, encourage you, mentor you, and help you overcome the daily challenges of college life.
-At Manchester, we are a community grounded in mutual respect and inclusion.
+On your Manchester journey, you get to know people from many walks of life who become lifelong friends.
+You find people who teach you, encourage you, mentor you, and help you overcome the daily challenges of college life.
+You, in turn, share your knowledge and support with others along the way.

+Manchester is a community grounded in mutual respect.
 You will grow as a person - stronger, more compassionate, more independent and more resilient.
+The world needs more people like that.
+The world needs you.

-In other words, you can discover your best self.
-In this University Catalog you'll find:
+In this Undergraduate Course Catalog, you'll find:

-- Our mission and values
+- More about our mission and values

-- Majors, minors, certificates and courses
+- What majors, minors, certificates and courses are available

 - Graduation requirements

-- Faculty
+- A list of the faculty

-- Campus facilities
+- Information about the campus facilities

 - Lots of "nuts and bolts" information about MU

-For other questions not answered in this catalog, please don't hesitate to ask.
-Asking questions is how we all learn.
+If you have questions that are not answered in this catalog, please don't hesitate to ask.
+We encourage asking questions at Manchester because we want your journey to be smooth and successful.

-Welcome to Manchester.
-We can't wait to meet you!
+Welcome to Manchester!